misthero/dnd5e-spellpoints/README.md

 # Advanced Magic - Spell Points System 5e
 FoundryVTT module for Spell Point System in D&D5e

+## D&D System V3+ notes:
+The module has been update for compatibility to D&D v3.
+Starting from version 2.0.0 of this module it will not be compatible with previous versions of the Foundry D&D system.
+Now it uses "Items" to allow a character to cast using spell points instead of a resource.
+The Spell Point Feature item is in a compendium included with the module starting from v2, you need to drag the item to your character sheet to enable it for that character.

 **Not using spellpoints for your games? well, you should, spellpoints are much better than slots!!**

-This module uses the optional rules found in the DMG to allow character to cast spells using a resource named "Spell Points"
+This module uses the optional rules found in the DMG to allow character to cast spells using a resource named "Spell Points".
+It also allow to create your custom Spell Points / Mana rules and advancement system.

 ## Changelog
 https://github.com/misthero/dnd5e-spellpoints/blob/main/CHANGELOG.md